drew-sarette/ds-studio/README.md

 # Violin Teacher's Studio Website

 This project is a website for a violin teacher's studio.
 It was developed using Eleventy and deployed on Netlify.
+The main goals were to create a simple page that would use existing services such as calendly, paypal, Netlify, etc... to provide a low cost, low maintenance, and flexible website for a music teacher.

 ## Features
 1. JavaScript-free mobile navigation